Valerian: benefits, dosage, contraindications

 Safety during pregnancy and breastfeeding has not been established.
 In the absence of sufficient data, use during pregnancy and breastfeeding is not recommended.

 Valerian has depressant effects on the central nervous system (CNS).
-Valerian may cause additive CNS depression when used together with anesthesia and other medications during and after surgical procedures.
-It is advised to stop taking valerian at least two weeks before non-urgent surgical operations.
+Valerian could cause additive CNS depression when combined with anesthesia and other medications during and after surgery.
+It is advised to stop taking valerian at least two weeks before non-urgent surgical procedures.